Coronavirus testing in Helsinki

 Fri 09:00 – 15.30 Vuosaari (Vuotalo, Mosaiikkitori 2 / Rajapaadenraitti)

 Please note that the testing point closes at 15.30.
-A queue may form at the testing point in the mornings and afternoons.
+Be prepared to queue.
 If you come to the testing point just before closing, please note that the testing point might close before everyone in the queue are tested.
-Normally the most quiet time is between 11–13.

 What you should do when you arrive in Finland and Helsinki from abroad

 Coronavirus testing of children and young people of school age